obsidiandynamics/zerolog/README.md

 For performance-intensive code, switching to Zlg should be a no-brainer.
 For existing or new code that logs at `INFO` level or above, the choice depends largely on your appetite for uniformity and the importance of maintaining a consistent logging style.

 In addition to performance gains, you'll get a few smaller benefits, such as printf-style formatting, as well as the ability to combine formatting arguments with a `Throwable` — something that's a little awkward with SLF4J.
+At the risk of sounding subjective, printf-style formatting is a big enough reason to convert all SLF4J calls to Zlg.

 ## Where should I use Zlg?
 Performance-intensive, latency-sensitive code and tight loops with sub-microsecond cycle duration.
 Our benchmarking has indicated that for a microsecond-long operation, a single unguarded SLF4J statement consumes in excess of 1% of CPU time (on Haswell microarchitecture), with logging suppressed.
 In an equivalent scenario, Zlg will stay under 0.05% of CPU time.
 For sub-microsecond operations (10's or 100's of nanoseconds range), the impact of SLF4J is much more dramatic, and you are _forced_ to use guard branches or static constants to either minimise the impact of autoboxing and varargs or to DCE out the logging statements altogether, both approaches producing unsightly code.

 ## Why isn't a Tag called a Marker?
 We felt that the term _tag_ was a more intuitive description of a decorator of log entries, whereas a _marker_ could mean a number of things to an uninitiated user.
+(For example, a marker has an entirely different meaning when working with I/O streams.)
 As markers, while available in Log4J and Logback, are a rarely used feature, we felt that by using a substitute term we wouldn't offend anyone in the developer community.

 Saying that, we don't have any strong feelings about this term either way, and will happily listen to suggestions.